NativeScript/summer-of-nativescript/README.md

 # Summer of NativeScript

-**Run a meetup, get a NativeScript t-shirt and a pack of stickers!**
+**Run a meetup, get a NativeScript t-shirt and a pack of NativeScript stickers!**

 ![](images/logo.png)